mobilecoinofficial/ledger-mob/README.md

 ## Usage

+### Attention

-This repository contains firmware and libraries for development and testing purposes.
+This repository contains unaudited firmware releases for development and testing purposes only, use with caution.

-Users should install this via [ledger live](https://www.ledger.com/ledger-live) and use a supported wallet application for building and signing transactions.
+End users should install signed and security-audited releases via [Ledger Live](https://www.ledger.com/ledger-live) for use with real funds, and use a supported wallet application for building and signing transactions.

 ### Installing pre-built binaries